Nan1t/NanoLimbo/README.md

 ### About player info forwarding

 The server supports player info forwarding from the proxy.
-There are two type of info forwarding:
+There are several types of info forwarding:

 * `LEGACY` - The **BungeeCord** IP forwarding.
 * `MODERN` - **Velocity** native info forwarding type.